JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tips/partial-commit/index.md

 You get a phone call: you forgot a change in something that you did last week.
 Need to make a small fix.

 Back to what you were doing at first.
 You wrap it up.

 Time to ship it, with a good commit message.
-But…there are actually 3 units of work slotted for this commit.
+But there are actually 3 units of work slotted for this commit.

 - Today’s work
 - Next week’s work,